Harlan Ellison: Temperament

-At Stephen King's request, Ellison provided a description of himself and his writing in Danse Macabre: "My work is foursquare for chaos.
+At Stephen King's request, Ellison provided a description of himself and his writing in Danse Macabre (1981): "My work is foursquare for chaos.
 I spend my life personally, and my work professionally, keeping the soup boiling.
 Gadfly is what they call you when you are no longer dangerous; I much prefer troublemaker, malcontent, desperado.
 I see myself as a combination of Zorro and Jiminy Cricket.
 My stories go out from here and raise hell.
-From time to time some denigrater or critic with umbrage will say of my work, 'He only wrote that to shock.'
+From time to time some denigrator or critic with umbrage will say of my work, 'He only wrote that to shock.'
 I smile and nod.
 Precisely."

+Health issues

+Ellison suffered health issues regularly through his life, including severe depression toward the end, some of which he believed was Epstein-Barr virus and chronic fatigue syndrome, the latter two of which he believed he had had for 40-50 years.
+A few years before his death, Straczynski convinced him to seek psychiatric diagnosis for the depression, resulting in a diagnosis and treatment of bipolar disorder; he commented, "Once you know he was bipolar, a lot of things that don't make sense suddenly make sense."
+The treatment "had a salutary effect for a while, until the stroke hit".
+Straczynski wrote a more detailed account of Ellison's struggles with mental illness, published in the posthumous Last Dangerous Visions.

 Star Trek

 Ellison repeatedly criticized how Star Trek creator and producer Gene Roddenberry (and others) rewrote his original script for the 1967 episode "The City on the Edge of Forever".
 Despite his objections, Ellison kept his own name on the shooting script instead of using "Cordwainer Bird" to indicate displeasure (see above).

+Ellison's original script was first published in the 1976 anthology Six Science Fiction Plays, edited by Roger Elwood.
+The aired version was adapted for the Star Trek Fotonovel series in 1977.